-Certificate II in Skills for Work and Vocational Pathways
+VET: Certificate II in Skills for Work and Vocational Pathways

-National Course Code: FSK20119
+National Course Code: FSK20119 (2U x 1 year)

 The nationally accredited Certificate II in Skills for Work and Vocational Pathways will uncover your potential and build your confidence for further study or to enter the workforce.
 You will improve your reading and writing skills, and develop goals in a supportive environment.